4. Perfect Your Technique

 If you do go for that stuff, wait half an hour before you brush.
 That gives your saliva time to restore tooth enamel.

 “The mechanical action of brushing softened teeth is the perfect recipe for wearing away enamel,” Sesemann says.

 Most of us store our brushes in the bathroom -- not the cleanest place in the house.

 To keep yours tidy, stand it up in a holder.
 If you leave it on the counter, you could expose it to germs from your toilet or sink.
-Don’t let brushes touch each other if they’re stored together.
+And don’t let two brushes touch if they’re stored together.

-Let it air dry -- a moist brush is more likely to grow bacteria.
+Let yours air dry -- a moist brush is more likely to grow bacteria.
 Use a cover that lets air in when you travel.